Growing Better Together

 • Planning for growth

-• Provide needed infrastructure for the announced South Niagara Hospital
+• Providing the needed infrastructure for the South Niagara Hospital, which is currently under construction

 • Building for sustainability